-At Kappa Delta Phi, National Affiliated Sorority, sisterhood is for a lifetime.
+At Kappa Delta Phi National Affiliated Sorority, sisterhood is for a lifetime.
 After graduation, sisters join the group of alumnae of both their Chapters and the entire organization.
-On this new journey, she has many options to continue her work as a Kappa sister.
-Locally, an alumnae sister could participate in a local Chapter Alumnae Association, or even start her Chapter’s own group.
-Nationally, she also has the choice to dedicate her time to work on either the National Board or the National Alumnae Association.
+On this new journey, they have many options to continue their work as a Kappa sister.
+Locally, an alumnae sister could participate in a local Chapter Alumnae Association, or even start their Chapter’s own group.
+Nationally, they also have the choice to dedicate their time to work on either the National Board or the National Alumnae Association.

 The National Alumnae Association is another group that an alumnae sister can join.
 The National Alumnae Association gives alumnae sisters the opportunity to get together and share their experiences and uphold the Kappa Delta Phi National Affiliated Sorority ideals in their communities.
 The National Alumnae Association always has a table at the National Convention where interested alumnae can discuss their participation with the Voting Board Members.
 For any interested alumnae not able to make it to the National Convention, please reach out to the President, Sue Dyer Taylor, on how to become part of this amazing Association!

 The National Board runs the daily operations of the sorority.
 This includes both administrative work and field work that involves developing Chapters.
 The National Alumnae Association works with alumnae and other non-affiliated organizations in order to improve their local communities.